FAQ

 The only requirement for admissions is to have earned either a state-recognized high school diploma or a state-issued General Education Diploma (GED).
 Salt Lake Community College is an open enrollment institution which means that there is no minimum ACT or GPA requirement to be admitted.

-If you are currently working towards your GED, you could be eligible to start a program within the School of Applied Technologies and Technical Specialties.
+If you are currently working towards your GED, you could be eligible to start a program within Salt Lake Technical College.

 Online admissions applications are generally processed 1 to 2 business days after they have been submitted.
 An admissions letter with your SLCC Student ID Number and other instructions as to what to do next will be sent via US Mail the next business day.